 The limited opportunities available for students post their higher studies in India acts as another major deterrent factor in the education system.
 Let us look at some instances to understand about this aspect in a detailed manner.

-- Political environment has paved way for many Engineering and Medical Colleges that focus mainly in making money.
+- The political environment has paved way for many Engineering and Medical Colleges that focus mainly on making money.
 This has deteriorated the quality of the education system which is unable to create quality students to compete with the global environment.

 - The employment opportunities that students get post their higher studies completion in India is absolutely a pathetic state of affairs.
 This deprives employment to a major chunk of students who opt to drift away to foreign countries in search of better prospects.
 Many students who stay back in the country settle down in employment that is either commercially low yielding in nature or irrelevant to their field of study.
 Such things discourage the next set of students from pursuing higher education in India